Services Who We Serve Areas About Pricing Insights Contact 📞 020 3376 0933 Book a free 20-min call

 What is a limited company?

 A limited company is a separate legal entity.
-It pays Corporation Tax on profits, and as a director you pay yourself a combination of salary and dividends — which is often more tax-efficient at higher income levels.
+It pays Corporation Tax on profits (19% on the first £50,000, with marginal relief above that), and as a director you pay yourself through a combination of salary and dividends.
+The split is where most of the tax planning lives.

 Key differences